IamMohitM/PointCloudToPatches/README.md

 --template_dir dataset/templates/sphere24
 ```

-reconstructs sketches from the input point cloud file
+reconstructs sketches from the input point cloud file.

+Change Encoder (`--encoder`) to "edgeconv" if using EdgeConv based models.

 # References
 <a id="1">[1]</a> Ling et al, “Towards 3D VR-Sketch to 3D Shape Retrieval”, in International Conference on 3D Vision, 2020.